maginifederico/GameProject/test/lib/googletest-master/googlemock/docs/ForDummies.md

 # What Now? #
 Congratulations!
 You've learned enough about Google Mock to start using it.
 Now, you might want to join the [googlemock](http://groups.google.com/group/googlemock) discussion group and actually write some tests using Google Mock - it will be fun.
 Hey, it may even be addictive - you've been warned.

-Then, if you feel like increasing your mock quotient, you should move on to the [CookBook](CookBook.md).
+Then, if you feel like increasing your mock quotient, you should updatePosition on to the [CookBook](CookBook.md).
 You can learn many advanced features of Google Mock there -- and advance your level of enjoyment and testing bliss.